Asteria Air is a planned U.S. regional carrier preparing for Part 121 and 135 certification, building AsteriaAtlas as our primary long-term asset.

 Our airline, Asteria Air is our proving ground and data engine; AsteriaAtlas is the operating system we sell.

-An independent regional carrier operating Part 121 mainline flights with a Part 135 partner for thin routes.
+An independent regional carrier being designed for future Part 121 scheduled service, with a Part 135 subsidiary planned for thin routes and short/water strips the Q400 can't serve.

 Fleet & Network